Feeling guilty can sometimes be useful. It can motivate parents to question the way they do things and their own behaviours.

 What parent hasn’t experienced these typical feelings of guilt?
 Anika, for example, works from home, which lets 6-year-old Ann-Charlotte and 4-year-old Louis-Félix enjoy more relaxed mornings.
 But she still feels pangs of guilt when she has to bring her kids in to daycare earlier than usual, even if it’s for a good reason: she volunteers for the Breakfast Club twice a month.
 On the other hand, Claudine feels guilty for not playing with 5-year-old Thomas and 2-year-old Leah enough.
 “I don’t always have the time or the inclination to crawl around on all fours or to play hide-and-seek.”

-Geneviève Henry, a psychosocial worker for the Parents Help Line, receives numerous calls from parents experiencing all sorts of guilt for a thousand and one reasons.
+Geneviève Henry, an intervention worker for LigneParents, receives a lot of calls from parents experiencing guilt for all kinds of reasons.
 “Raising kids is a huge responsibility.
 Parents want to do the right things, but are afraid of making mistakes or of not being able to give the best to their children.
-This is why they feel guilty.”
-In other instances, this guilt comes from shouldering too much of the burden and forgetting that being a parent is also a team effort.
+Some parents may feel guilty.”
+Sometimes, this guilt comes from taking on too much responsibility and forgetting that being a parent is also a team effort.

 But feeling guilty can sometimes be useful.
 “It can motivate parents to question the way they do things and their own behaviours,” explains psychologist Nicolas Chevrier.
 “This thought process can lead to changes that may be necessary, or on the contrary, can help a parent realize that there’s no need to feel guilty.”

 That said, if guilt becomes too overwhelming, there’s a problem.
 If you’re under the impression that you never do anything right, you may end up doubting your parenting abilities.
 As a result, you may lose some of your self-esteem.
 And because you’re a role model for your children, this may in turn mean that your child will have a harder time developing a positive self-image.